akira-kurogane/mongodb-guide/content/connecting_guide/human_ix/mongo_shell/_index.md

 mongo --host dbsvrhost1:27017/orderhist_db -u akira -p secret --authenticationDatabase admin --eval 'var acnt = db.collection_a.count(); var bcnt = db.collection_b.count(); if (acnt != bcnt) print("Reconcilliation error: Collection a and b counts differ by " + Math.abs(acnt - bcnt));'
 ```

 In the case of sharded cluster do _not_ add a replicaset parameter in the connection arguments.
-Just provide the hostname(s) and por(s) of the mongos node(s) you are connecting to.
+Just provide the hostname and port of the mongos node you are connecting to (or a comma-delimited list of them).
 {{%/expand%}}

 ## Internals